Who may attend LCC?

 Is there transportation to LCC?

 Yes, a number of the local public schools bus students to LCC.
 For students who drive, there is ample parking in the school lot.

 What kind of extra-curricular activities are available?

-There are a number of extra-curricular sports and clubs available for students.
+There are a number of extra-curricular sports and clubs and organizations available for students (for a full list please see the Student Life tab in the menu).
 LCC has a long tradition of excellence in athletics.
 We currently field 23 varsity sports for both boys and girls.
 Students can also participate in activities such as National Honor Society, Language Clubs and Quiz Bowl.
 Approximately 90% of our students are active in sports or other organizations.

 What is the tuition and is there financial assistance available?

 Each year, the LCC Governance Board adjusts the tuition.
 Tuition does NOT cover the entire cost of educating each student.
 We rely on donations and fund-raising activities to make up the difference.
 Each year, students’ families may request financial assistance.
 This is done privately and confidentially.

 Approximately 15 to 1.